Silver Lining Tours

 THE SILVER LINING TOUR LEGACY:

-- If there is a storm to be found, Silver Lining Tours does whatever it takes to find it.
+· If a storm is to be found, Silver Lining Tours does whatever it takes to find it.

-- Through experience you learn what to do to keep your clients happy.
+· Through experience, you learn how to keep your clients happy.

-- Look for your opportunities to learn the business to advance in the company and become part of the succession plan.
+· Look for opportunities to learn the business to advance in the company and become part of the succession plan.

-- Being engrossed in a business as owners requires you to step aside to rejuvenate and return with enthusiasm and fresh ideas.
+· If you’re working a business as a couple: Remember nobody can spend 24/7 together.
+Find balance and give each other downtime.
+Being engrossed in a business as owner requires you to step aside to rejuvenate and return with enthusiasm and fresh ideas.